blinskey/greek-reference/README.md

 # Greek Reference

 This is an ancient Greek lexicon and grammar for Android incorporating open source texts from the [Perseus Digital Library][Perseus].
+The app is [available on the Google Play store][Google Play].

 ## Status